-Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The percentage of grade 12 students who earned an above-named diploma is greater than the state's percentage.
+Progress Towards Meets Standard by End of 5th Year in Charter Term with Education One Year 1 Year 2 Year 3 Year 4 Year 5 Not applicable.
+Baseline data is collected.
+Progress percentages are changed based on Year 1 data for Years 2-5.
 The percentage of grade 12 students who earned an above-named diploma is within 0-10.0% of the state's percentage.
-The percentage of grade 12 students who earned an above-named diploma is within 10.1-20.0% of the state's percentage.
-The percentage of grade 12 students who earned an above-named diploma is greater than 20.0% from the state's percentage.
+The percentage of grade 12 students who earned an above-named diploma is within 0-10.0% of the state's percentage.
+The percentage of grade 12 students who earned an above-named diploma is within 0-10.0% of the state's percentage.
+The percentage of grade 12 students who earned an above-named diploma is within 0-10.0% of the state's percentage.